drpebis/MSSA_Projects/README.md

 # MSSA_Projects
 Collection of various projects I've made while in MSSA

+-Key Value Store (11 Sept 19)
+Application involving the usage of structs, and object arrays.

 -Guess My Number(27 Aug 19)
 C# Console App which uses a simple bisection algorithm in which the player or the computer can guess numbers using the algorithm.